XAU

 Why does gold go up when the dollar goes down?

 Gold is priced in US dollars on international markets.
-When the dollar weakens, gold becomes cheaper for buyers using other currencies, which increases global demand and pushes the dollar-denominated price higher.
-A falling dollar also often reflects concerns about US fiscal or monetary policy, driving investors toward gold as an alternative store of value.
+When the dollar weakens, gold becomes cheaper for buyers using other currencies, increasing global demand and pushing the dollar-denominated price higher.
+A falling dollar also reflects concerns about US fiscal or monetary policy, driving investors toward gold as an alternative store of value.

 How do interest rates affect the gold price?